Promenade (musical): Original production

 Promenade premiered on April 9, 1965 at the Judson Poets' Theatre, Judson Memorial Church, 55 Washington Square, NYC, where it played for three weekends.

 It was then produced four years later in a commercial run Off-Broadway at the Promenade Theatre (for which it was named), produced by Edgar Lansbury and Joseph Beruh, opening on June 4, 1969.
 The cast was led by Madeline Kahn, playing the role of the Servant, also including Shannon Bolin, Ty McConnell, Gilbert Price, Alice Playten, Michael Davis, and Carrie Wilson.
 When Kahn left Promenade, claiming illness, she was replaced by Pamela Hall, who had just closed on Broadway as the ingenue in Jerry Herman's DEAR WORLD.
 Hall was understudied by Sandra Schaeffer, Later the role was played by Marie Santell.
 Pamela Hall went on to direct the revival of Promenade in 2010, which was produced by Original Cast member Edmund Gaynes.
 After a successful run, Promenade closed on January 18, 1970 after 259 performances.
 Subsequently, it was produced in Chicago under the direction of June Pyskacek by her theater, the Kingston Mines Theatre Co., where in 1971 the world premiere of "Grease" commenced its long run.

-Promenade is listed in the Time Life Decade Books Series as an "anti-Vietnam War statement," perhaps because of the scene towards the end where rich people are dancing in a maypole around the two convicts who are now dressed in bandages as war victims.
+Promenade is listed in the Time Life Decade Books Series as an "anti-Vietnam War statement," perhaps because of the scene at the beginning of the Second Act where rich people are dancing in a maypole around the characters of the Waiter and Dishwasher who are now dressed in bandages as war victims.